evs-chris/raport/README.md

 # install the deps
 npm i

+# test all the things... or at least some of the things
+npm run test

 # if you build it, they will come
 npm run build

+# you can also have a watched build
+npm start

 # play with the playground
 firefox play/index.html
 ```

+## Designer

+There is a basic report designer, which is built as a [Ractive.js](https://ractive.js.org/) component, with an environment to design reports in paged, flowed, or delimited formats.
+It also has a expression evaluation engine that takes into account context in most cases.

+## Notes

-Note that the print function in the playground only seems to reliably work with Chrome.
+Note that the print function in the playground only seems to reliably work with Chrome, as Firefox has issues from the second page on for... uh... reasons?